julien-arino/R-for-modellers/index.md

 Feel free to use the material in these slides or in the folders.
 If you find this useful, I will be happy to know.
 Slides are produced mostly using [Marp](https://marp.app/), with a few using other systems (\LaTeX, Sweave, Rmarkdown, etc.).

-### Slides
+### "Vignettes"

 Please note that the slides here are inherently a work in progress.
 I will be updating them from time to time to reflect a better understanding of the material, new packages, etc.
-Contrary to other courses I have posted, these are small snapshots meant to illustrate a technique, so slide sets and videos vary greatly in length.
+Contrary to other courses I have posted, these are small snapshots ("vignettes") meant to illustrate a technique, so slide sets and videos vary greatly in length.
-Also note that the order of the "lectures" is, for the most part, not really relevant and is included mostly for my convenience.
+Also note that the order of the vignettes is, for the most part, not really relevant.

 <ul>
 {% for file in site.static_files %}